-Jon Jones fights Glover Teixeira this weekend at UFC 172 in Las Vegas.
+Jon Jones fights Glover Teixeira this weekend at UFC 172 in Baltimore.
 At stake, of course, is Jones’ UFC Light Heavyweight Championship.

 Jones is riding a ten fight winning streak — the longest in the UFC Light Heavyweight division’s history.
 He has defended his title six times in that stretch, another UFC record.